 Supplies needed to make your conversation Heart box

 - Cardstock of your choice – each 3″ box uses one 12″ x 12″ sheet.
 One sheet of 8.5″ x 11″ makes about a 2.5″ box.

 - Pink adhesive vinyl and transfer tape (not needed if you are printing the design.)

 - An adhesive of your choice.
 I’ve tested them with a few different glues, but this Crafter’s Tape was by far the easiest and had the best hold.
 (An Elmer’s Craft Bond Gluestick was a close second.)

 - A way to cut out your design.
 You can use a printer and scissors if you’d like.
 I used my very favorite tool – the Cricut Maker!

 - My free heart box template/cut file.
-You can find it (along with EVERY SINGLE TEMPLATE used on my site, AND OTHER FREEBIES!!) in my FREE Crafter’s Resource Library.
-I’ve even made one step easier and you can get the password at the end of this post!
+You can find it in my FREE Crafter’s Resource Library.
+Click below to get the password.

 How to make a CONVERSATION heart treat box